lirex14/devops-interview-questions/README.md

 <details>
 <summary>What best practices are you familiar related to working with containers?</summary><br><b>
-Least Privilidge/Not having the container run as root
+Least Privilidge/Not having the container run as root .dockerignore --> removing files like .git from the docker container

 </b></details>

 <details>